Trading online can be highly emotional.

 Whenever you feel the jitters, picture your long-term goals.
 Remember why you started it.

-It could be your child’s college tuition or buying a home.
+It could be your child’s college tuition or buying a home or even an alternative to getting a business loan.
 Whatever your goal was, start daydreaming about it.

 This will give you the courage to stay in the game.